 Teena‑Ann V. Sankoorikal is a partner in Cravath’s Litigation Department.

-Ms. Sankoorikal co‑authored the Intellectual Property Law Answer Book, published by the Practising Law Institute, which is currently in its third edition.
+Ms. Sankoorikal co‑authored the Intellectual Property Law Answer Book, published by the Practising Law Institute, which is currently in its fourth edition.

 Ms. Sankoorikal was recognized for her work in intellectual property litigation in the Leaders League Innovation - Technology & Intellectual Property Report in 2014.
 In 2013, Ms. Sankoorikal was named a “Rising Star” by both New York Law Journal and the Minority Corporate Counsel Association (MCCA).
 In 2012, she received the “Best Lawyers Under 40” award from the National Asian Pacific American Bar Association for her outstanding professional achievements and dedication to the Asian Pacific American community.